Fieseler Fi 156 Storch: Design

-The Fieseler Fi 156 Storch was a high-wing monoplane that was particularly effective in terms of its short take off and landing ("STOL") performance.
+The Fieseler Fi 156 Storch was a high-wing monoplane that was particularly effective at short take off and landing ("STOL").
 Its nickname of Storch was derived from the lengthy legs of its main landing gear, which hung down during flight and gave the aircraft the appearance of a long-legged, big-winged bird.
 As a product of its relatively low landing speed, the Storch often gave the appearance of landing vertically, or even backwards, when flying directly into strong winds.
 The aircraft was typically crewed by three personnel seated with its enclosed cabin, which was extensively glazed as to provide generous external views.
 The structure was composed of welded steel tubing while the covering was fabric.
 Both the tail unit and wings were composed of wood, the latter being clad in plywood.

 The Fi 156 had relatively lengthy wings for its size.
 A fixed slat ran along the entire length of the wing's leading edge while a hinged and slotted set of control surfaces ran along the entire length of trailing edge.
 This arrangement was allegedly inspired by an earlier Junkers wing design concept, referred to as a Doppelflügel or "double-wing" aircraft wing control surface.
 On the Fi 156, this setup along each wing panel's trailing edge was split nearly 50/50 between the inboard-located flaps and outboard-located ailerons, which, in turn, included trim tab devices over half of each aileron's trailing edge length.
 This combination of flaps and slats has been heavily attributed for the aircraft's favourable STOL performance.

 An uncommon feature for land-based aircraft was the ability to fold back the wings of the aircraft along the fuselage, which was somewhat similar to the wings of the Royal Navy's Fairey Swordfish torpedo bomber; when folded, the aircraft could be carried on a trailer or even directly towed (albeit slowly) behind a vehicle.
 The primary hinge for the folding wing was located in the wing root, where the rear wing spar met the cabin.

-The long legs of the main landing gear was furnished with both oil and spring-based shock absorbers that had a travel of 40 cm (15-3/4 inches), sufficient to permit landings to be conducted on comparatively rough and uneven surfaces; this was combined with a "pre-travel" distance of 20 cm, before the oleos began damping the landing gear shock.
+The long legs of the main landing gear were furnished with both oil and spring-based shock absorbers that had a travel of 40 cm (15-3/4 inches), sufficient to permit landings on comparatively rough and uneven surfaces; this was combined with a "pre-travel" distance of 20 cm, before the oleos began damping the landing gear shock.

 While initial models were unarmed, starting with the C-2 variant, the Fi 156 was fitted with a raised, fully-glazed position for a flexible rear-firing MG 15 7.92mm machine gun for self-defense.